 ii.
 Does being physically fit change the mental aspect of things?

 b.
-Any stories of war that can be told to emphasize what it means to be a warrior?
+Any stories of war that can be to emphasize what it means to be a warrior?

 i.
 Combat explosions